dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/layout/media-queries.md

 }
 ```

-Based of the findings of [this article](https://zellwk.com/blog/media-query-units/) and [this webkit bug](https://bugs.webkit.org/show_bug.cgi?id=156684) Eufemia recommends to use `em` units for media query usage to meed the best overall browser support.
+Based of the findings of [this article](https://zellwk.com/blog/media-query-units/) and [this webkit bug](https://bugs.webkit.org/show_bug.cgi?id=156684) Eufemia recommends to use `em` units for media query usage to meet the best overall browser support.
 Read [more about units](/uilib/usage/best-practices/for-styling#units).